Ensure inclusive and quality education for all and promote lifelong learning.

 Let’s take a look at Africa.
 According to the World Economic Forum, Africa has the largest youth demographic across the globe.
 Over the next 25 years, it is estimated that the continent’s working-age population will double to 1 billion, exceeding that of China and India.
 It is expected that 112 million workers will enter Africa’s labor force by 2020.

-However, nearly 35% of Africa’s youth lack the basic skills required to perform a job and, in particular, they lack technology training.
-Initiatives such as Africa Code Week, which was launched in the fall of 2015, are changing this.
-In its first year, more than 88,000 youth from 17 African countries participated in more than 3,000 free coding workshops to learn the skills they need to thrive in the 21st-century digital workforce and further Africa’s economic development.
-The number skyrocketed to more than 426,000 youth introduced to coding in 2016 and even 1,300,000 in 2017.
+However, nearly 35% of Africa’s youth lack the basic skills required to perform a job, and, in particular, they lack technology training.
+Initiatives such as Africa Code Week (ACW), which was launched in the fall of 2015, are changing this.
+In its first year, more than 88,000 youth from 17 African countries participated in more than 3,000 free coding workshops, providing students and teachers with the opportunity to gain the 21st-century skills needed to thrive in a digital world.
+Participation in ACW continues to grow, reaching more than 2.3 million youth across 37 countries in 2018.

-Educating women is key to a sustainable future as well, but many women around the world are denied the opportunity to learn.
+Educating women and men equally is another key element of creating a sustainable future.
+However, many women around the world are denied the opportunity to learn.